About Me

 CI/CD

-i like to automate everything, so that little effort is needed for any development process and we can focus on what really matters. a proper, fully automated ci cd is a non-negotiable. a little showcase on github repo cicd_showcase with which i wanted to excite our team
+I like to automate everything in a way, that no effort is spent on development process itself and we can focus on what really matters.
+A proper, fully automated ci cd is a non-negotiable.
+A little showcase on github repo, with which I wanted to excite our team.

-I once accidentally deleted a server during a hobby project. months of work was wiped in a second. i was cold a cucumber.
+I once accidentally deleted a server during a hobby project.
+Months of work was wiped in a second.
+I remained cool as a cucumber.
 Within an hour, everything was back up: configs restored, databases seeded, services running like nothing ever happened.
 That experience sealed it for me: manually configuring servers is a liability.

 Machine Learning